CiscoTestAutomation/getting-started/source/quickstart/quickstartintro.rst

 Abstraction
 ^^^^^^^^^^^
 The term *abstraction* refers to the separation of network control from the actual, physical network infrastructure (devices).
-Abstraction enables you to monitor and manage changes programmatically, such as network topology and traffic, without having to change the underlying hardware.
+Abstraction enables you to monitor and manage changes -- such as network topology and traffic -- without having to change the underlying hardware.

 :question:`Does this belong here, under abstraction?
 Or is this a different sort of thing?` For example, the |library| uses abstraction to model your network topology and protocols, which results in a generalized view of network *objects*.
-These objects represent testbeds, devices, interfaces, and links :question:`and anything else?`.
+These objects represent protocols, testbeds, devices, interfaces, and links :question:`and anything else?`.

 The following diagram shows an example of how topology objects are referenced and interconnected.